ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ### Separator

 A separator is rendered between each loaded document.
-By default this is rendered as a full-width hairline.
-Refer to the Styling section for information on customizing this default behavior.
+By default this is rendered as a full-width horizontal rule.
+Refer to the [Styling](https://amp.dev/documentation/components/amp-next-page/#Styling) section for information on customizing this default behavior.

 Alternatively, you can specify a custom separator containing arbitrary HTML content as a child of the `amp-next-page` component by using the `separator`